What is a salvage vehicle (total loss)?

 Where do I take my vehicle for the inspection?

-The inspector will contact you once the request has been received and coordinate a location for the inspection.
+Upon application, you will enter a physical location address for inspection on the application.
+The inspector will contact you once the request has been received and coordinate a time for the inspection.
+Depending on location, you may be required to bring your vehicle to the Montgomery Inspection Station.

 Can I bring my application for rebuilt inspection and vehicle to Montgomery for an inspection today?